kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 **Skill notes:**
 - We use TI to make our medpac use more efficient.
 And in turn it is the fastest way to select our skills
-- Persuade isn't used in this run as Affect Mind and Dominate Mind are sufficent for all of our needs of persuasion.
+- Persuade isn't used in this run as Affect Mind and Dominate Mind are sufficient for all of our needs of persuasion.

 **Feat notes:**
 - 'Weapon Focus: Lightsaber' is chosen since there aren't other good feats at level 3, and it gives +1 to attack when we get our lightsaber later.